Significance Of The Promised Land In Bible Prophecy?

 Zionism is a political and ideological movement that emerged in the late 19th century, advocating for the establishment of a Jewish homeland in the Promised Land.
 The term “Zion” refers to Jerusalem and the land of Israel.
 The movement gained momentum in response to rising anti-Semitism and culminated in the establishment of the modern state of Israel in 1948.

-See also The Prophecy of Gog and Magog
+See also Gog and Magog in Biblical and Quranic Texts

 Zionism’s connection to the Promised Land